 and for every $v\in V$, $\Pr[v\in M]\ge 1-\eps$ (referred to as inclusion probability).
 Improving the distortion, and hop-stretch, was left as the ``main open question'' in \cite{HHZ21}. \begin{question}[\cite{HHZ21}] Is it possible to construct better hop-constrained Ramsey-type tree embeddings?
 What are the optimal parameters? \end{question}

-Adding hop-constrains to a problem often makes it considerably harder.
-For example, obtaining $o(\log n)$ approximation for the Hop constrained MST problem (where the hop-diameter must be bounded by $\red{h}$) is NP-hard \cite{BKP01}, while MST is simple problem without it.
-Similarly, for every ${\eps>0}$, obtaining $o(2^{\log^{1-\eps}}n)$-approximation for the hop-constrained Steiner forest problem is NP-hard \cite{DKR16} (while constant approximation is possible without hop constrains \cite{AKR95}).
+Adding hop constraints to a problem often makes it considerably harder.
+For example, obtaining an $o(\log n)$ approximation for the hop-constrained MST problem (where the hop-diameter must be bounded by $\red{h}$) is NP-hard \cite{BKP01}, while MST is a simple problem without it.
+Similarly, for every ${\eps>0}$, obtaining an $o(2^{\log^{1-\eps}}n)$-approximation for the hop-constrained Steiner forest problem is NP-hard \cite{DKR16} (while constant approximation is possible without hop constraints \cite{AKR95}).